baltrad/baltrad-db/doc/rest.rst

 **Response**
   :Headers: Location
   :Status:
-    * **204 NO CONTENT** - the source definition was source was successfully stored, the URI is in the *Location* header
+    * **204 NO CONTENT** - the source definition was successfully stored, the URI is in the *Location* header
     * **404 NOT FOUND** - source was not found
     * **409 CONFLICT** - source with such name is already stored

   ::

-    HTTP/1.1 20O OK
+    HTTP/1.1 204 NO CONTENT
     Location: http://example.com/source/new_name

 .. _doc-rest-op-remove-source: